Cortex: Achieving Low-Latency, Cost-Efficient Remote Data Access For LLM via Semantic-Aware Knowledge Caching

 \subsection{\sys Architecture Overview}

 To address these three challenges, \sys adopts a layered architecture shown in \autoref{fig:overview}.
 Each component is explicitly designed to tackle a subset of these challenges while working together with other components as an integrated system.
 The top tier is the \textit{user agentic application}, where an LLM agent generates queries.
 The bottom tier is the Remote Data Service, the source of data, located in a remote region or cloud with a data retrieval latency around 300~ms-500~ms, following the common industrial practice~\cite{lin2024parrot}.
+This latency encompasses not only network RTT but also API processing and request queuing.
 Between these two lies the \sys Engine, which provides a transparent caching interface.
 It consists of three primary internal components:

 \para{Data client.} The \textit{data client} serves as the transparent entry point into the \sys system, which intercepts all outgoing requests generated by the agent before they can reach external services.
 This interception allows \sys to seamlessly redirect the agent's queries into its internal caching workflow without modifying the agent application.